Laptop computer requirement

 - Wireless networking capability

-NOTE: Most software does not support alternate versions of Windows 10 (such as RT and Windows 10S).
-Please refrain from purchasing any hardware with the Windows RT or Windows 10S operating system.
+NOTE: Most software applications do not support alternate versions of Windows 10 (such as RT and Windows 10S).
+Please do not purchase any hardware with the Windows RT or Windows 10S operating system.
 Additionally, when Apple releases major updates to its Mac OS, we ask that students do NOT immediately update until we are certain software applications used within the medical school are officially supported for the latest Mac OS.

 - Anti-virus software: third party products are NOT recommended.
-The University of Kentucky provides Microsoft Endpoint free at: https://download.uky.edu/ (Note: Windows 10 Defender is sufficient).
+(Note: Windows 10 Defender is sufficient for PCs).

 - Microsoft Office 365 (Excel, PowerPoint, and Word): free download of both Mac and PC versions available at https://office365.uky.edu (once enrolled at UK)